 Wouldn’t that be interesting to find a lipstick with mood stabilizers in it?

-Once again, this is just another statement made that proves the company does falsely advertise its products.
+Much like its "natural" and "pure" claims, this is another statement made that proves the company falsely advertises its products.

 If you haven’t seen Arbonne in the store, it’s because it uses a network marketing or multi-level marketing business system, which some people would also identify as a pyramid scheme.

-It works on the premise that independent workers buy into the company, stock up on products, and go out with the hopes to not only sell products but get more people to sign up to be consultants as well.
+It works on the premise that independent workers buy into the company, stock up on products, and go out with the hopes to not only sell products but also get more people to sign up to be consultants.

 There are other certification organizations that have either refused to accredit Arbonne as cruelty-free in its entirety.
 And it's worth exploring their reasonings before you make any decisions.